Quick Summary

 - Reuse lightly used water — hand-washing water can flush a toilet

-Emergency Water Preparedness for Apartments and Small Spaces
+Making It Work in Apartments and Small Spaces

-Most water storage advice assumes you have a garage, basement, or sprawling rural property.
+Space-efficient water storage solutions sized for apartment livingMost water storage advice assumes you’ve got a garage or basement.
 But in the community workshops I teach, roughly half the attendees are apartment dwellers or renters with limited space.
-Here’s how to build a solid emergency water plan in under six square feet of floor space.
+Here’s how to build a solid plan in under six square feet of floor space.

-Emergency Water Preparedness for Evacuation
+Water Strategy for Evacuation

 Everything changes when you have to leave.
 You can’t take 55-gallon drums with you.
 Your evacuation water strategy needs to be lightweight, portable, and paired with sourcing capability.

-In your bug out bag essentials, I recommend:
+In your bug out bag, I recommend:

 - 2–3 liters of water in durable bottles (Nalgene or stainless steel)

-How Long Will 500 Gallons of Water Last?
+How Long Will 500 Gallons Last?

 - One person: ~500 days (roughly 16 months)